ecartz/nw-gyp/README.md

 ## Further reading

-The **[docs](./docs/)** directory contains additional documentation on specific node-gyp topics that may be useful if you are experiencing problems installing or building addons using node-gyp.
+The **[docs](./docs/)** directory contains additional documentation on specific nw-gyp topics that may be useful if you are experiencing problems installing or building addons using nw-gyp.

 Some additional resources for Node.js native addons and writing `gyp` configuration files: